sunilprajapati832/NYC_Taxi_Data_Project/README.md

 ### Key Questions:

 1- When are most taxi rides occurring (peak hours)?
-2- How do payment types affect tip amounts?
+2- How do payment types affect tip amounts & which method is most commonly preferred by customers?
 3- Are there differences in fare trends between weekdays and weekends?
 4- What are the most frequent pickup and dropoff locations?
 5- How do airport fees and congestion surcharges impact total cost?